Council Tax and Financial support

 This guidance is advisory and informs you about recent changes to the law.
 All guidance is subject to frequent updates and should be checked regularly for currency.

 Dealing with COVID-19 in HMOs

 As we move into the recovery stages of COVID-19, the Government guidance has been updated and we want landlords and tenants to have the latest updates and answer a few questions that they may have.

 Working Safely During COVID 19 in your House in Multiple Occupation (HMO)

 It’s important that properties are kept in good repair and free from hazards and landlords should take appropriate action during COVID 19.
-Government guidance on working safely in people’s homes has been published and updated on 23 July 2020, which sets out in what circumstances it’s advised landlords or contractors can safely visit properties to carry out inspections and repairs.
+Government guidance on working safely in people’s homes has been published and is continuously being updated, please keep checking to make sure you have the relevant updates.
+This sets out in what circumstances it’s advised landlords or contractors can safely visit properties to carry out inspections and repairs.

 What to do if in your House in Multiple Occupation (HMO) one of your tenants thinks they may have the virus.

 If one of your tenants contacts you to advise you they may have the virus you should advise them to get tested and you could send them the visit COVID-19: guidance for households with possible coronavirus infection (available in a range of languages)

 Guidance on coronavirus testing, including who is eligible for a test and how to get tested.